exponea/exponea-ios-sdk/Documentation/setup.md

 Read [Authorization](https://documentation.bloomreach.com/engagement/docs/ios-sdk-authorization) to learn more about the different authorization modes supported by the SDK and how to use [customer token](https://documentation.bloomreach.com/engagement/docs/customer-token) authorization.

-### Data Flushing
+### Data flushing

-Read [Data Flushing](https://documentation.bloomreach.com/engagement/docs/ios-sdk-data-flushing) to learn more about how the SDK uploads data to the Engagement API and how to customize this behavior.
+Read [Data flushing](https://documentation.bloomreach.com/engagement/docs/ios-sdk-data-flushing) to learn more about how the SDK uploads data to the Engagement API and how to customize this behavior.